+In spite of this enormous capacity FC Barcelona has approximately 103,000 ‘socios’ (season ticket holders) which means that the ground cannot accommodate all its members.
+Even though you might see empty seats on Sky TV when watching a match at the Nou Camp this doesn’t mean that tickets were available.
+It simply means that members did not attend.
 There is a process whereby members can sell their season ticket to the club on a match to match basis and on these occasions a few seats do become available.
-To avoid disappointment it’s a better idea to pre-book tickets through our ticketing service and have your tickets delivered to any hotel you specify.
+To avoid disappointment it’s a better idea to pre-book tickets through our ticketing service and collect them on arrival in the city or have your them delivered to your hotel.
 These tickets are supplied by an official agent of FC Barcelona and are fully guaranteed.
-See Barcelona Tickets.

-Directions to the Nou Camp
+Getting to the Nou Camp

 Nou Camp by Metro – If you’re staying near the Ramblas you can get on the green Metro line 3 at Plaça de Catalunya or at Liceu (right outside the Opera House and on the same side of the Ramblas) heading in the direction of Zona Universitaria.
 Get off at Maria Cristina Leaving the underground by the exit marked “Sortida: Av.
 Diagonal”.
 As you come out of this exit you will see two huge black towers owned by La Caixa on the other side of the road.
 Keep them to your left and walk about 200m along Avinguda Diagonal where you’ll see a road sign for FC Barcelona and Joan XXIII.On the other side of the road you’ll see the Hotel Princesa Sofia.
 Cross the main road (the Avinguda Diagonal) here and take a left after the hotel heading down Joan XIII.
 You will see the stadium about 200m ahead of you.
 Some fans prefer to get off at Les Corts which is slightly closer, just follow the crowd.

 An alternative route by Metro is to take the blue line 5 heading for Cornella Centre then get off at Collblanc and follow signs for the stadium.